 Those issues don’t even begin to touch on the fact that “HELLO”, I was physically shaking!!!
 There is nothing in the world that you should put above your physical health.
 Your body is a precious gift.
 It is what allows you to live, to breathe, and to experience life to the fullest.
 No matter what you’re doing, if you’re pushing your body to the point that it is becoming unhealthy, what you’re doing is not worth it.

 So remember, pace yourself.
 Take care of yourself.
 Take the actual time you need to create something you truly will enjoy.
 Don’t wait until the last minute to work on something.
-Realize that the end result will be much better if you don’t set yourself a strict, unrealistic deadline (in other words, don’t simply agree to something because someone begs you, your impulses included, to do it at the last minute).
+Realize that the end result will be much better if you don’t set yourself a strict, unrealistic deadline.
+In other words, don’t simply agree to something because someone begs you, your impulses included, to do it at the last minute.
 Even if you don’t finish it in time, guess what?
 There will always be another convention or event to wear your costume at.
 People and groups can wait – there’s always a next time.
 There’s only one you though.
 And you and your time (and your money by the way!) are far more valuable than a hastily thrown together costume costing you tears.

-This is similar to the 3rd point I mentioned in which we can take back control over this hobby, but it’s still separate as it comes up before your convention even starts.
+This is similar to the 3rd point I mentioned in which we can take back control over this hobby.
+But it’s still separate as it comes up before your convention even starts.
 So let’s start with this truth:

 If you try to make everyone happy, you’ll only end up making yourself unhappy.

-We’ve all heard this and somehow, it gets thrown to the side all too often when it comes to cosplaying with friends.
+We’ve all heard this.
+But somehow, it gets thrown to the side all too often when it comes to cosplaying with friends.
 Whether it’s when you’re trying to balance your schedule so that you can see multiple people in a day (see the above for the likely results of that) or you’re trying to find a time to do a group cosplay with someone and they’re being unreasonably rigid it seems, we all have fallen victim to the hair-tearing notion of trying to please everyone with your convention schedule.

 But why can’t we always ‘bend’?
 Isn’t that how we show kindness to others?
 Sure, it is.
 But it’s also not unkind to say “Oh, it doesn’t look like it’s going to work out; let’s try for next time!”
 By not saying that when appropriate or when it makes the most sense, you’re going to doom yourself to anxiety, worry, and frustration all before the convention even happens.
 Not to mention you’re going to annoy those you’ve already made plans with.
-It’s disappointing sometimes, sure, but again, there’s always a “next time” – one you can start planning for now so that you make sure you can do it in the future!
+It’s disappointing sometimes, sure, but again, there’s always a “next time”.
+And that “next time” is one you can start planning for now so that you make sure you can do it in the future!

 Furthermore, bending during the convention itself is going to have you running around trying to do it all when let’s be real, you probably can’t.
 No one can.
 Things do get messed up (as mentioned before).
 And if they get messed up, people will be upset with you because you ‘committed’ to something.
 If they’re upset, you’ll be upset, and that equals no fun.

-So instead of trying to please everyone, remember that this is your vacation and you deserve to spend your time, money, and energy making yourself feel happy by doing what you love to do – by cosplaying and having fun as time will allow!
+So instead of trying to please everyone, remember that this is your vacation.
+You deserve to spend your time, money, and energy making yourself feel happy by doing what you love to do – by cosplaying and having fun as time will allow!
 Avoid over-scheduling yourself in a pretzel of an agenda and putting yourself in situations where you’re going to be stressed and very possibly be disappointing someone else.
 In short: make your plans as they will allow for you and no one else.

 Keeping in mind the goal of fitting things in with an appropriate amount of time and giving yourself buffer zones in your schedule will save you a lot of hassle come con time.
 Like I said above, if it works out that you can see people, that’s great!
 But don’t bend over backwards making your vacation turn into work and your vacation planning into an anxiety attack.
 No one deserves that and nothing is worth that.
 So take a moment and take back your breathing space in your schedule.
 You’re not obligated to give that away, so don’t feel like you have to.